kinnzo/parking_lot/README.md

 ```
 python3 main.py src/img/input.jpg dst/img/output.jpg
 ```
 The output in the terminal shows the number of available parking slots by matching the processed image map and the map created by the user using the GUI.
-The operation takes the average area of bounding boxes of the vehicles to do so.
+The operation takes the average area of bounding boxes of the vehicles to compute the number of unoccupied slots.